Donna Livesey, MSW, LCSW

 More About Me

-As a client-centered therapist, I focus on harm reduction, cognitive behavioral (CBT) and mindfulness interventions.
+As a client-centered therapist, I focus on harm reduction, REBT, cognitive behavioral (CBT) and mindfulness interventions.

 Goals throughout our work include assisting you to set boundaries and improve coping while reducing any anxiety and depressive symptoms you experience – enabling you to make the positives changes you desire.